The other day I listened to “One,” just a fantastic Metallica song, and thought, why not a Top 10 list of Metallica songs.

 “Holier Than Though” is short, rips, and shows the guys didn’t stray too far from what their fan base felt otherwise.
 By the way, I applauded their effort to reach for new heights on ensuing albums but I didn’t connect well with them.
 Until…

-Several others were considered but ultimately these songs made the list which of course could change over time and hopefully gets a bit shuffled with the highly anticipated and long overdue new album now expected in 2016 – EIGHT years after their last one.
+Several others were considered but ultimately these songs made the list which of course could change over time as Metallica continues to write and record new music.